kadave01/HYCOS/README.md

 ## Additional functionalities
 ### Performance map module
-The `performance_map.m` script included in the `../utils` subdirectory can used to generate a performance map for the HYCOS cycle.
-It requires the user to define range of values for turbine outlet pressure (TOP) and turbine inlet temperature (TIT) over which the base thermodynamic model is iterated.
+The `performance_map.m` script included in the `../utils` subdirectory can be used to generate a performance map for the HYCOS cycle.
+It requires the user to define a range of values for turbine outlet pressure (TOP) and turbine inlet temperature (TIT) over which the base thermodynamic model is iterated.
 Other cycle parameters previously specified using the `..\source\input.dat` file are also included in this script and can be modified as desired.
-The script generates `..\utils\output_map.dat` file and appends key performance parameters to it at the end of each iteration.
+The script generates the `..\utils\output_map.dat` file and appends key performance parameters to it at the end of each iteration.

 ### Inputs
-Specify the desired values of TOP and TIT in `..\utils\performance_map.m` file.
+Specify the desired values of TOP and TIT in the `..\utils\performance_map.m` file.
 ```
 TOP = [1,2:2:100]; %specify the desired values of TOP
 TIT = [1000:5:2000]; %specify the desired values of TIT